jp-mess/vae-color-article/index.md

 ## Step 3: balance the encoding

 The primary balancing network, trained with KL divergence, adjusts the encoding to be one that, in theory, should decode to a fixed image.
+The differences between the two encodings are interesting to ponder (why does the fixed encoding have higher variance values, and what do the channels mean in RGB space?).
+Ultimately, this encoding is uninterpretable, and we just have to treat it as data.

 <p align="center">
   <img src="diagrams/latent_color_balancer.jpg" alt="Latent Color Balancer">